sami-abdul/gavin-coding-agent/README.md

 1. The server receives a prompt for project generation
 2. It creates a background job and returns a job ID immediately
 3. In the background:
-   - It sends the prompt to either OpenAI Assistant or Gemini to generate code files
+   - It sends the prompt to either OpenAI Assistant, Google's Gemini, or Anthropic Claude to generate code files
    - The AI responds with code for components, styling, configuration, etc.
    - The server extracts all code blocks from the AI's response
    - It analyzes the code to detect framework type (React/Next.js), language (JS/TS), etc.